cyber-singh/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-- To get started, the first thing you need to do is creat a virtual machine in the [Azure Portal](https://portal.azure.com/).
+- To get started, the first thing you need to do is create a virtual machine in the [Azure Portal](https://portal.azure.com/).
 Configure your virtual machine with Windows 10 Pro, specifically version 22H2.
 Remember, it's a good idea to set up the virtual machine with at least 2 vCPUs and 16 GBs of RAM.

  - After you've set up your virtual machine, the next step is to connect to it using the public IP address assigned to the VM.
 You can do this by using the Remote Desktop Connection application.